diontheroulde/phase-1-extra-practice-nonprofits/README.md

 # Goal
 Today you'll be building an app for donating to nonprofits!!
-You will be using a local API and building out the frontend for our app.
+You will be using a local API and building out the frontend for our app (check mockup.png for some basic info about what this will look like! )

 ## Setup